Brazil, Spain in focus in Santander 9-month results

-MADRID High levels of loan defaults in the rocky economies of Spain and Brazil, two key markets for Santander (SAN.MC), will be in focus when the euro zone's biggest bank reports results on Thursday.
+MADRID High levels of loan defaults in the rocky economies of Spain and Brazil, two key markets for Santander, will be in focus when the euro zone's biggest bank reports results on Thursday.

 Investors expect further write downs on bad property investments in Spain after the bank absorbed around 70 percent of government-enforced losses in the first half, hurting profits.